FAR-Lab/Interactive-Lab-Hub/Labs/Lab3/readme.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

 Yes, because a user would want to make sure that specific actions are performed within a certain range or position of the potentiometer.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

 Because the  "SwitchState2" script calls the different state functions once, runs through the control flow once and then breaks (to check the new potentiometer value).
 If we had the state functions contained loops, then, once one state was read, the state function would enter the loop and never return the control flow back to the main function so that the potentiometer value could be updated and the appropriate new state entered.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

 1024 data samples can be stored on the Atmega328.
-Each character in the string is a byte.
-That is, it takes 8-bits to encode a character, so the number of characters in the string we are writing is the number of bytes we are occupying in EEPROM.
-The Atmega 328P at the heart of the Arduino has 1024 bytes of internal EEPROM Memory (which is separate from the 32KB of Program memory it has for the code it is running.)

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
-How about analog data from the I2C devices?** Bytes are composed of a given number of bits, which are pulses sent at a certain frequency, and encode a 0 or 1 logical value (for low and high).
+How about analog data from the I2C devices?**

+Bytes are composed of a given number of bits, which are pulses sent at a certain frequency, and encode a 0 or 1 logical value (for low and high).
 Therefore, by sending signals that follow that frequency and encode logical values of interest, we could enable communication between an analog pin and external equipment –such as encoding an address for an I2C device.

 **e.
-Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** The EEPROM Library includes the put() method, which allows the user to specify an specific address they would want to write to.
+Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+The EEPROM Library includes the put() method, which allows the user to specify an specific address they would want to write to.
 This way, data larger than one byte can be stored at different locations of the Atmega 328P EEPROM.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 #include <EEPROM.h>
 const int EEPROMSIZE=1024;
 const int storePin = 2;